DBecker7/DB7_TeachingApps/README.md

     - <a href="https://github.com/DBecker7/DB7_TeachingApps#distrshapes_disc">distrshapes_disc</a>: How parameters affect shape ofdiscrete distributions.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#simplepower">SimplePower</a>: Calculate power for simple null/alt (normal distr).
 - <a href="https://github.com/DBecker7/DB7_TeachingApps#self-discovery-apps">Self-Discovery Apps</a>
+    - <a href="https://github.com/DBecker7/DB7_TeachingApps#binormail">Binormail</a>: Normal approximation to the binomial.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#poisbinapprox">PoisBinApprox</a>: Poisson (and normal) approximation to the binomial.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#qqdistrfitting">QQDistrFittting</a>: QQ Plots to test distributional assumptions.
     - <a href="https://github.com/DBecker7/DB7_TeachingApps#scattercorr">ScatterCorr</a>: Scatterplots with a fixed correlation.